zakiego/just-git-push/README.md

-# Git Push Action
+# Just Git Push

-This GitHub Action pushes changes to a remote Git repository.
+This GitHub Action to simply push your code with Git and focus on your work.

 ## Inputs